 “The most remarkable feature of this historical moment on Earth is not that we are on the way to destroying the world—we’ve actually been on the way for quite a while.
 It is that we are beginning to wake up, as from a millennia-long sleep, to a whole new relationship to our world, to ourselves and each other.”

 Joanna Macy bridges worlds, faiths, and disciplines.
-As an author and experiential workshop leader, she brings Eastern and Western thought together, links the past and future with the present, and joins human consciousness with perspectives from other life forms.
-Macy calls this the “Work That Reconnects;” its purpose is to help people realize that being alive at this time is an extraordinary opportunity to influence the fate of the Earth and the survival of future generations.
-Her work also focuses on facing the grim realities, grieving what needs to be grieved, and moving through that grief into effective action.
+As an author and experiential workshop leader, she brought Eastern and Western thought together, linked the past and future with the present, and joined human consciousness with perspectives from other life forms.
+Macy called this the “Work That Reconnects;” its purpose was to help people realize that being alive at this time is an extraordinary opportunity to influence the fate of the Earth and the survival of future generations.
+Her work also focused on facing the grim realities, grieving what needs to be grieved, and moving through that grief into effective action.

-Macy believes that a vast movement toward a life-sustaining society is gaining momentum against what she calls “the Industrial Growth Society” (IGS).
-The IGS, says Macy, treats the world as “our supply house and sewer.”
-“You will not see this revolution [against IGS] on television,” she says, since most media have been subsumed by the growth society.
-On her website, Macy chronicles the growth of movement that she and others call “the Great Turning.”
+Macy believed that a vast movement toward a life-sustaining society is gaining momentum against what she called “the Industrial Growth Society” (IGS).
+The IGS, said Macy, treats the world as “our supply house and sewer.”
+“You will not see this revolution [against IGS] on television,” she said, since most media have been subsumed by the growth society.
+On her website, Macy chronicled the growth of movement that she and others call “the Great Turning.”

 Before becoming an independent scholar, Macy earned her B.A. degree in biblical history from Wellesley College in 1950 and a Ph.D. in religion from Syracuse University in 1978.
-She has offered workshops all over the world—in Europe, Asia, Australia, and Canada.
-Over the past forty years, she has taught at eight universities and institutions of higher learning, including Syracuse and American University.
-A prolific writer, Macy is the author and coauthor of sixteen books; her essays have appeared in countless anthologies and periodicals.
+She offered workshops all over the world—in Europe, Asia, Australia, and Canada.
+She taught at several universities and institutions of higher learning, including Syracuse and American University.
+A prolific writer, Macy was the author and coauthor of at least sixteen books; her essays have appeared in countless anthologies and periodicals.

-As a deep ecologist, Macy draws upon her doctorate in Buddhism and systems theory, on her experiences living in India and Africa, and on poetry and science to address the the grief, fear, sadness, uncertainty, and numbness that prevail in modern life.
-She turns our attention back to what is sacred and true, the wondrously interconnected and intelligent web of life.
+As a deep ecologist, Macy drew upon her doctorate in Buddhism and systems theory, on her experiences living in India and Africa, and on poetry and science to address the the grief, fear, sadness, uncertainty, and numbness that prevail in modern life.
+She turned our attention back to what is sacred and true, the wondrously interconnected and intelligent web of life.

 Americans Who Tell the Truth (AWTT) offers a variety of ways to engage with its portraits and portrait subjects.
 Host an exhibit, use our free lesson plans and educational programs, or engage with a member of the AWTT team or portrait subjects.